In this guide, we’ll show you an alternative to bankruptcy or new debt that can save your client’s distressed business.

 Additionally, there must be adequate value consideration of the assets based on third-party appraisals, and a ten-day notice must be sent to subordinate creditors.
 If this time elapses without challenge, the assets can be delivered to a buyer free and clear of liens.

-Here are the advantages to a reorganization utilizing the Article 9 short sale:
+Here are the advantages of a reorganization utilizing the Article 9 short sale:

 - The core business survives and continues operations without interruption.